 Somewhat surprisingly one of the HEPA Type models, the Blueair Pure 211, was one of the best performing models in our test.
 After 30 minutes it had reduced airborne particulate concentration by nearly 99%, and by the 45 minute mark had the concentration very close to zero.
 However it does not have a carbon filter, and left a good amount of smoke smell in the room.

 Three other models were basically on par with the Blueair.
 The Honeywell True HEPA Allergen Remover, the Coway AP-1512HH, and the Winix 9500 all posted particulate reductions of at least 99% by the half-hour mark.
 They also all had concentrations close to zero by the end of the test, though not quite as close to zero as the Blueair.
 All of these models do have carbon filters, and were thus slightly better at reducing that smoky odor.
-The Honeywell True HEPA Allergen Remover was slightly better than the others in this regard, but model was good.
+The Honeywell True HEPA Allergen Remover was slightly better than the others in this regard, but all were good.
 The room still smelt strongly of smoke, but not overpoweringly so.

-The majority of the models we tested fell either at the top or the bottom of the air cleaning performance spectrum, with the Levoit LV-PUR131 and the GermGuardian AC4825 the lonely occupants of the average, middle ground.
+The majority of the models we tested fell either at the top or the bottom of the air cleaning performance spectrum, with the Levoit LV-PUR131 the lonely occupant of the average, middle ground.
 After running for 30 minutes the Levoit LV-PUR131 had reduced particulate concentration by about 85%, which was far off from what the top scorers achieved in the same time frame.
 After an hour that figure bumped up to 99%, which feels acceptable, but still wasn't as good as the 99.9% figures the top scorers produced.
 It also removed more of the smoke odor than most other models, but a strong smell still remained.

-Both the GermGuardian AC4825 and the GermGuardian AC5350B performed very similarly to the Levoit.
-These models were slightly faster out of the gate, both hitting around a 92% reduction in particulates by the half-hour mark, and both improving to over 99% by after a full hour.
+Both the GermGuardian AC4300BPTCA and the GermGuardian AC5350B performed very similarly to the Levoit.
+These models were slightly faster out of the gate, both hitting around a 95% reduction in particulates by the half-hour mark, and both improving to over 99% by after a full hour.
 Both these models and the Levoit would be able to remove the vast majority of particulates if you were to run them in your bedroom overnight, but would likely never get the air quite as clean as the top scorers.

 Perhaps the largest potential downside of bringing an air purifier into your home is the fact that it makes noise.
 Since a purifier is only useful if used in your direct vicinity, you're probably going to notice that noise.
 Luckily most of the models we tested are relatively quiet.
 When using a decibel meter we never got a reading higher than 61, which is right around normal conversational volume.
 However, some models have higher pitch sounds that can be annoying, even at low volumes.
 We listened to every model at their high, medium, and low settings to determine which ones might disrupt your TV watching, and which ones you'll barely notice.